Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Conclusion

 \section{Conclusion}

 In this paper, we determined explicit non-special divisors of degree $g-1$ and $g$ on certain Kummer extensions.
-As a consequence, we obtained the expressions for non-special divisors of the smallest degree as well as for effective non-special divisors of least degree on families of Hermitian and norm-trace curves and some of their quotients.
-These divisors support the construction of LCD algebraic geometry codes on some families of maximal curves (and some close relatives) using only rational points, which are those most relevant to coding theory.
+Consequently, we obtained the expressions for non-special divisors of the smallest degree and effective non-special divisors of the least degree on families of Hermitian and norm-trace function fields and some of their quotients.
+These divisors support the construction of algebraic geometry codes with algebraic geometry hulls on some families of maximal function fields (and some close relatives) using only rational places, which are relevant to coding theory.
+These results provide the ability to construct algebraic geometry codes with hulls of specified dimensions, including LCD codes.